Aiichirō Fujiyama

 Aiichirō Fujiyama (藤山 愛一郎, Fujiyama Aiichirō) was a Japanese politician of the Liberal Democratic Party and business executive.

 A business executive who symbolized "big business" in Japan as president of Dai Nippon Sugar Manufacturing Co. and executive officer of Nitto Chemical Industry Co., he used his influence to bring about the fall of Prime Minister Hideki Tōjō in 1944.

 After Japan's World War II surrender, Fujiyama was imprisoned without a trial for three years, having been accused of "war crimes".
-After his release he represented Japan at the 1951 UNESCO meeting in Paris.
+After his release he represented Japan at the 1951 UNESCO meeting in Paris and later served as Chairman of Japan Airlines (1951-1953).